14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 Stay in the wider center since the hotels in Old Town are excessively expensive.
 Hamburg’s infrastructure is so good that there is no reason to pay a premium when you can get a fantastic hotel a little further away and easily get to the Old Town when you need to.

 Hotel Volksschule is the hotel we stayed at and LOVED IT.
 It’s a 15-minute drive from Hamburg’s Old Town.
-They have room rates starting at EUR 150 per night including breakfast.
+They have room rates starting at EUR 150 per night, including breakfast.
+Even if you weren’t sure whether Hamburg is worth visiting, just one night at this hotel and a day of quirky sightseeing will settle that.

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.